-Quiksilver Inc. (ZQK), the maker of clothing for skateboarders and surfers, climbed the most in almost six months after avoiding a wipeout in its European sales.
+Quiksilver Inc. (ZQK:US), the maker of clothing for skateboarders and surfers, climbed the most in almost six months after avoiding a wipeout in its European sales.

 Quiksilver is “quite proud” that its European unit posted second-quarter revenue growth in constant currency while rivals reported declines, Chief Financial Officer Richard Shields said yesterday on a conference call with analysts.
 The shares, which reached $4.74 in February, had declined as economic turmoil mounted in Europe, Andrew Burns, an analyst with D.A.
 Davidson & Co., said in an e-mail.

 “The report wasn’t as bad as some had feared so it’s a bit of a relief rally,” said Burns, who is based in Lake Oswego, Oregon, and rates Quiksilver a buy.
 He projects the stock will reach $5 within 18 months.

 Quiksilver yesterday reported a second-quarter loss, adjusted for some items, of 2 cents a share on revenue of $492.2 million.
 Analysts had estimated a 1 cent profit on sales of $495.9 million.